 BENCHMARKS General information explaining the level of accomplishment of the benchmarks Challenges GLPS Sub-block mark GLPS Block mark a.
 Freedom of movement 1.
-Ensure that the freedom of movement of Kosovo citizens is not subject to unjustified restrictions, including measures of a discriminatory nature, based on any ground such as sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, belonging to a minority, property, birth, disability, age or sexual orientation. -The legal framework for human rights and the protection of communities has been advanced, by passing laws such as: (Law on the Historic Centre of Prizren, Law on "Hocen e Madhe", Law on Missing Persons) - Finalisation of the matrix to implement the recommendations of the European Commission on the issue related to Roma, Ashkali and Egyptian Communities; 1.
+Ensure that the freedom of movement of Kosovo citizens is not subject to unjustified restrictions, including measures of a discriminatory nature, based on any ground such as sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, belonging to a minority, property, birth, disability, age or sexual orientation.
+Kosovo Institutions have: -Advanced the legal framework for human rights and the protection of communities by passing laws such as: (Law on the Historic Centre of Prizren, Law on "Hocen e Madhe", Law on Missing Persons, Law on Use of Languages, Law on Cultural Heritage, Law on Population and Housing Census etc); - Finalised the matrix for implementing the recommendations of the European Commission on the issue related to Roma, Ashkali and Egyptian Communities; - Drafted reports on implantation of the Strategy and Action Plan for Human Rights and for the implementation of the National Action Plan for Roma, Ashkali and Egyptians in 2011.
+Kosovo Institutions should: 1.
 Ensure free movement of all citizens within the territory, in particular in north Kosovo.
 3 b.
 Conditions and procedures for issuing identity documents 1.
 Ensure that all Kosovo citizens, including women, children, people with disabilities, persons belonging to minorities and other vulnerable individuals, have full and effective access to personal travel and identity documents, including civil registration; 2.
-Ensure full and effective access to personal - A working group is established to reform language commission; - Reports have been drafted for implementation of the Strategy and Action Plan for Human Rights and for the implementation of the National I. Supply with identification documents Roma, Ashkali and Egyptian communities and approve facilitating measures to achieve such aim; 4.5 3.8 travel and identity documents for internally displaced persons, refugees and returnees.
-Action Plan for Roma, Ashkali and Egyptians in 2011. c.
+Ensure full and effective access to personal travel and identity documents for internally displaced persons, refugees and returnees.
+Kosovo Institutions should: 1.
+Supply with identification documents Roma, Ashkali and Egyptian communities and approve facilitating measures to achieve such aim; 4.5 3.8 c.
 Human rights and respect for and protection of minorities 1.
 Ensure that all domestic provisions on human rights and the protection of minorities are fully respected; 2.
 Adopt and implement legislation that provides effective protection against discrimination; 3.
 Ensure that the relevant legislation defining the conditions and circumstances of acquiring Kosovo citizenship is adequately implemented; 4.
-Ensure that ethnically-motivated incidents carried out in the area of free movement, including those targeting persons belonging to minorities, are fully investigated; 5.
-Adopt and implement measures that enhance the effective integration of persons belonging to the Kosovo Serb, Roma, Ashkali, Egyptian, Bosniak, Turkish and Gorani minorities.
-1. Review and complete the Strategy and Action Plan on human rights; 2.
+Ensure that ethnically-motivated incidents carried out in the area of free movement, Kosovo Institutions should: 1.
+Review and complete the Strategy and Action Plan on human rights; 2.
 Complete the legal framework on human rights and the protection of minorities.
 3. Ensure effective integration of persons from Roma, Ashkali, Bosniak and Egyptian communities.
-4
+4 including those targeting persons belonging to minorities, are fully investigated; 5.
+Adopt and implement measures that enhance the effective integration of persons belonging to the Kosovo Serb, Roma, Ashkali, Egyptian, Bosniak, Turkish and Gorani minorities. -- --- -- -- --